West Friendship, Maryland: Attractions

 The Howard County Fairgrounds is located on Route 144 in West Friendship, and is the home of the annual Howard County Fair and the Maryland Sheep and Wool Festival.
-Another popular event is the Howard County Motorcycle Swapmeet, hosted several times a year.
-This is one of the oldest "motorcycle swapmeets" in the nation.
-The Howard County Living Farm Heritage Museum is located across from the Howard County Fairgrounds.
+Another popular event is the Howard County Motorcycle Swap meet, hosted several times a year.
+This is one of the oldest "motorcycle swap meets" in the nation.
+The Howard County Living Farm Heritage Museum was located across from the Howard County Fairgrounds but their lease was terminated in 2023 and the county will be utilizing the location.

 The community is close to several parks.
 West Friendship Park offers hiking and nature walks.
-Western Regional Park offers a large children's playground and several sports field.
-The Willow Springs Golf Course and the Cattail Creek Golf Course and Country Club cater to many of the community's affluent residents.
-Senior activities can be found in the Glenwood Community Center on Route 97.
+Western Regional Park offers a large children's playground and several sports fields.
+The Willow Springs Golf Course is an 18-hole, executive, links-style golf course also in West Friendship.

 The community has a small shopping center which houses the West Friendship branch of the US Post Office, banks, several restaurants and stores, medical offices, and a gas station.

 West Friendship is served by the West Friendship Volunteer Fire Department which has been in service since 1944.